UPDATED: APRIL 19, 2023 | 3 MIN READ

 Does having a log burner increase home insurance?

 A log burner in your home can potentially increase your home insurance premiums.
-While log burners provide a cozy and efficient heat source, they also pose additional risks, such as an increased risk of fire, that insurers consider.
+While log burners provide a cozy and efficient heat source, they also pose additional risks that insurers consider, such as increased fire risk.

 Does a wood-burning stove affect insurance?

 Homeowners should be cognizant of the necessity to demonstrate that their wood-burning stove conforms to the relevant fire codes and EPA regulations.
 They may need an inspection by a WETT-certified professional to obtain insurance coverage.
-To secure insurance for your wood-burning stove, you may be obligated to provide coverage for fire, explosions, theft, accidents, and property damage.
+To secure insurance for your wood-burning stove, you may be obligated to cover fire, explosions, theft, accidents, and property damage.

 Does installing a wood stove increase home insurance?